jhiatt/paymerang/README.md

 # Jordan's Notes:
 Question 1:

-For this question I chose browser side javascript, since this is a relatively low computing power job and this will streamline things a lot.
+For this question I chose browser side Javascript, since this is a relatively low computing power job and this will streamline things a lot.
 The idea is that any user can load this data into a website and return the modified results all on the front end.

 To run the app for development I set up a python server by running this in the terminal "python -m http.server 8080 &."